lukaszwojcikdev/ball8/README.md

 └── ball8.go

-## Opis plików
+## Description of the files
-> LICENSE - licencja programu.
+> LICENSE - program license.

-> ball8.go - plik źródłowy programu.
+> ball8.go - program source file.

-> README.md - plik zawierający informacje o projekcie.
+> README.md - a file containing information about the project.

 ## More info

-Artykuł na temat tego programu możesz znaleźć na dev.to
+You can read an article about this program on dev.to

 [Try the Ball 8 simulator from Interstate 60 and discover the truth.]([https://link-do-artykułu](https://dev.to/lukaszwojcikdev/try-the-ball-8-simulator-from-interstate-60-and-discover-the-truth-2m4o-temp-slug-9482066?preview=aa8b3cafceec3b0f3e5e1683fab51b112da20fdce858ab6bfec0d1b58612612b65d8ca3e8ff1ea6e913d9a4918c5d4d5e71e06e2249954a78d970231))

 Autor: Łukasz Wójcik

+## author
+This program was created by [Łukasz Wójcik] (@glukaszwojcikdev) (c) 2023

-## Licencja
+## License

-Ten program jest objęty licencją [MIT](https://link-do-licencji).
+This program is licensed under the [MIT](https://link-do-licencji).

-Więcej informacji można znaleźć w pliku LICENSE.
+More information can be found in the LICENSE.

 ---

-## Podziękowania
+## Thanks
-Dziękujemy za zainteresowanie naszym projektem!
-Jeśli masz jakiekolwiek pytania lub uwagi, prosimy o kontakt.
-Miłego korzystania z Symulatora Kuli 8!
+Thank you for your interest in our project!

+If you have any questions or comments, please contact us.

+Enjoy the 8 Ball Simulator!